merylye/merylye.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hello!
 I'm a second-year PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/).
+I am advised by [Steve Rathje](https://stevenrathje.com/) and [Bob Kraut](https://kraut.hciresearch.info/).

 I study how people present themselves and share information in digital social environments.
-My recent interests include audience management, self-disclosure, and parasocial interaction --- with a focus on how platform design and affordances shape these behaviors.
-More broadly, I'm interested in the intersection of computational social science (CSS), human-computer interaction (HCI), and social media.
+My research examines how platform design and affordances shape audience management, self-disclosure, and parasocial interaction.
+Recently, I’ve extended this work to human–AI interaction, exploring why people choose to self-disclose to LLMs and how sycophantic AI behaviors affect users’ attitudes, confidence, and trust.
+More broadly, my work sits at the intersection of computational social science (CSS), human–computer interaction (HCI), and social media.

 I graduated from Cornell University in 2023 with a B.S. in Computer Science.
 I am grateful to have worked with [Malte Jung](https://mjung.infosci.cornell.edu/) and [Jon Kleinberg](https://www.cs.cornell.edu/home/kleinber/) in my undergraduate research.